rodolfo-brandao/music-library/README.md

 mkdir SQLite
 ```

-2. Now, in the `/src` directory, create the `.db` file mentioned previously:
+2. Now we go back to the `/src` directory and create the `.db` file mentioned previously:
 ```bash
 dotnet ef database update \
 --project MusicLibrary.Data \